 As much as I loved the beautifully dappled horses with their opulent and colorful harness details, I couldn’t bring myself to take a carriage ride (although I must admit, my five year-old self would have absolutely done this and felt like a princess the whole way).
 Aside from that, I was particularly drawn to the hustle and bustle of the Renaissance Cloth Hall in the Market Square.
 It’s one of the oldest trade centers in Europe, a place where merchants have sold their goods for hundreds of years.

 It was cool site to see, and has gotten me really excited to start selling at markets again in Berlin.

 Our last planned stop before heading back was Dresden, and all I can say is that this city left me speechless.
 Generally speaking, it’s a bit of miracle that it’s standing at all.
 The entire city was leveled in a matter of days during WWII, and in many ways it still bears the scars of the past.
 Walking around the city, it’s hard to miss; a number of the buildings and bricks are still blackened with soot.
 The process of rebuilding started almost immediately after the war was over, and the city has been brought back to its original splendor.
 I have no doubt that I could wander these streets for hours.

-Even though I only had a few hours to explore, I did my best!
-The day started at the Frauenkirche in the main market square, and from there we made our way to Theaterplatz Square which is home to some of the most incredible architecture I’ve ever seen including a stunning opera house and an breathtaking palace.
+With only a few hours to explore, I started at the Frauenkirche in the main market square.
+From there I made my way to Theaterplatz Square which is home to some of the most incredible architecture I’ve ever seen including a stunning opera house and an breathtaking palace.
 Everywhere I looked was more spectacular than the last; it made me wonder what I’d discover if I had a few days to explore rather than just a few hours.